Vangelis Platellas: Aris

 On 11 September 2017, Platellas signed a one-year contract with Football League club Aris for an undisclosed fee.
 On 21 September 2017, thanks to a close-range effort by the international winger, Aris won 1–0 Panegialios on the road for 2017–18 Greek Cup.
 It was his first goal with his new club.
 On 28 October 2017, he scored in the season's opener, a 5–0 home win against Aiginiakos.
 On 19 November 2017, he scored a 90th-minute winner in a dramatic 3–2 away win against Ergotelis, after a catastrophic first half, which found his team being down by two goals.
 On 25 November 2017, Platellas was the MVP of a 2–1 home win against Panachaiki, scoring the equalizer and providing the assist to Georgios Delizisis for the winning goal.
-On 7 January 2018, he opened the score in a 2–0 home win against Apollon Pontou.
+On 7 January 2018, he opened the score in a 2–0 home win against Apollon Pontus.
 On 18 February 2018, he scored in a 3–0 home win against Anagennisi Karditsa.
 A week later, he scored the second of four in a comfortable 4–1 away win against Aiginiakos.
 On 12 March 2018, he opened the score, with a penalty kick, in a 3–0 home win against Ergotelis.